Ben Richards-Everton: Barnet

 On 13 January 2021, Richards-Everton signed for National League side Barnet on a deal until at least the end of the 2022-23 season, with an option for a further year.
 Richards-Everton left the club in May 2022 having come to a mutual agreement with the club to terminate his contract.

 Yeovil Town

 On 29 July 2022, Richards-Everton signed for National League club Yeovil Town on a one-year deal.

 On 15 February 2023, he joined Scunthorpe United on loan until the end of the season.

+At the end of the 2022–23 season, Richards-Everton was released by Yeovil following the club's relegation from the National League.

+Gloucester City

+In May 2024, Richards-Everton returned to Gloucester City following their relegation to the Southern Premier Division South.

 International career

 In November 2013, Richards-Everton was called up to the England C squad, to face a Latvia under-23 side.